bbauska/front-end-web-ui/README.md

 <h4>Adding Scss Variables</h4>

 -   Open the <i>conFusion</i> project in a text editor of your choice.
-In the css folder, create a file named <i>styles.scss*.
+In the css folder, create a file named <i>styles.scss</i>.
 We will add the Scss code into this file.
 -   Add the following Scss variables into the file:

 ```